DavidM-Fox/stocker/README.md

 # stocker
-A desktop application built with C++ and QT for viewing historical stock data pulled from Yahoo Finance.
+A desktop application built with C++ and QT5 for viewing historical stock data pulled from [Alpha Vantage](https://www.alphavantage.co/)